-In July 2014, we entered into an amended and restated loan and security agreement with Silicon Valley Bank pursuant to which we have been extended term loans in the aggregate principal amount of \$20.0 million.
-Borrowings under this loan and security agreement are secured by substantially all of our assets, excluding certain intellectual property rights.
+In July 2014, we entered into an amended and restated loan and security agreement with Silicon Valley Bank, or SVB, pursuant to which we were extended term loans in the aggregate principal amount of \$20.0 million.
+In July 2017, we entered into an amendment to the loan and security agreement, pursuant to which SVB extended an additional term loan to us in the aggregate principal amount of \$15.0 million, a portion of which was applied to repay in full our previously outstanding debt to SVB under the agreement.
+Borrowings under the loan and security agreement, as amended, are secured by substantially all of our assets, excluding certain intellectual property rights.
 The loan and security agreement restricts our ability, among other things, to: